frankjoke/myAdapter/README.md

 ### 1.1.5

 * new init routine asking only for adapter objects and separately for system config object
-* Log message when adapter is in compact mode.
+* Log message when adapter is in compact mode
+* CHange waitfunction to accept functions as arg
+* Change isLinuxApp to return true only o0n linux-os

 ### 1.1.3